 1/2 teaspoon of ground cayenne

 In a large Dutch oven over medium heat, add a drizzle of olive oil.
 Let that heat up, then add the meatless ground crumble, pepper, onion, garlic and jalapeño.
 Sauté for 4-5 minutes or until the onions are translucent.
 Then add the paste and spices.
 Give it a good stir.
-Then finally add your tomatoes and balsamic vinegar.
+Then finally add your beans, tomatoes and balsamic vinegar.
 Bring to a boil and then reduce heat to a low simmer and cover.
 I leave to simmer from 3-6 hours.
 If cooking a long period of time, do periodic checks to stir and add water if the chili is reducing too much.
 I add 1/4 cup if necessary.

 Serve garnished with green onions, red onions, sliced avocadoes or jalapeños etc.